 The proposed Mission Bay Ferry Landing will provide regional ferry service to and from San Francisco's Mission Bay, Dogpatch, Potrero Hill, Pier 70, and Central Waterfront neighborhoods.
 The ferry landing will provide capability to berth two ferry boats simultaneously and may include a nearby water taxi landing.
 This ferry terminal will have the capacity to handle up to 6,000 passengers per day.
-The terminal is essential to alleviate current regional transportation overcrowding, and provide transportation resiliency in the event of an earthquake, BART or Bay Bridge failure, or other unplanned events.
-The Port is leading the project, with the support of the Mayor's Office, Office of Economic and Workforce Development, WETA, and consulting design teams.
-To date, funding has been secured (\$3.5 million from the Port and \$3.5 million in the City's General Fund) to support the design and entitlements for this project.
-The Port continues to work with WETA, its development partners, major employers in the area and the City to secure the \$35.7 million needed for the construction phase.
-The timeline anticipates that construction will be completed in 2022.
+The terminal is essential to alleviate current regional transportation overcrowding and provide transportation resiliency in the event of an earthquake, BART or Bay Bridge failure, or other unplanned events.
+The Port is leading the project in collaboration with WETA, with the support of the Mayor's Office, Office of Economic and Workforce Development, and consulting design teams.
+The project design is completed.
+The Port is soliciting proposals for construction and a contract is expected to be awarded in spring 2020.
+The Port anticipates receiving environmental permits in early calendar year 2020.
+The Port expects construction to commence in summer 2020 with substantial completion in later calendar year 2021.
+Funding is nearly secured, however litigation challenging Regional Measure 3, a major source of funds for the project, could delay construction.
+In the meantime, the Port and WETA installed an interim ferry landing at Pier 481⁄2 with financial support from Golden Gate Transit which opened in fall 2019.